It's beautiful, delectable and simple.

 - Meantime, whip cream in a bowl.
 Set aside.

 - In a saucepan, melt 160 g. of granulated sugar with the open vanilla pod and seeds.
 Meantime, whisk the remaining 4 egg yolks with an electric mixer in a bowl.
-When the sugar & vanilla mixture reaches 113 degrees Celcius, pour on the whisked egg yolks and continue whisking until it cools down.
+When the sugar & vanilla mixture reaches 113 degrees Celsius, pour on the whisked egg yolks and continue whisking until it cools down.
 Incorporate whipped cream using a spatula.

 - Complete the tiramisu' by pouring this mixture on top.